devOpifex/leprechaun/docs/README.md

 Leprechaun is indeed very similar to [golem](https://golemverse.org/) but it differs in some ways.
-Namely, it's much smaller, hence the name "leprechaun".
+Namely, it aims at producing lean apps, hence the name "leprechaun".

 Golem is a great package, which, like probably most of you, I have used to build dozens of apps.
 However,